-The current format of Vespers dates to 1971.
-The darkened Chapel is gradually illuminated and its ethereal acoustics come to life as members of the College’s Glee Club process down the center aisle, singing a Gregorian chant and holding candles.
+The current format of Vespers began decades ago.
+The darkened chapel is gradually illuminated and its ethereal acoustics come to life as members of the College’s Glee Club process down the center aisle, singing a Gregorian chant and holding candles.

 Vespers wouldn’t be Vespers without audience participation in the form of carol singing, which concludes the event.

 According to many gleeful attendees, this warm and inclusive event is the College at its best.